Cwengii/Cwengii/README.md

-<h5 align="center">Hi, I'm Acwengile Morris 👋🏾! <br><br>I'm a passionate software engineering student at Wethinkcode_.
-My journey in tech started with a curiosity about how things work, and has grown into a drive to create impactful solutions.
-I’m always exploring new tools, languages, and technologies to push the boundaries of what's possible.
-I’m excited to keep learning, developing, and contributing to the ever-evolving tech world!</h5>
+<h5 align="center">Hi, I'm Acwengile Morris 👋🏾! <br><br>Software Engineer by education, hacker by passion.
+I build systems to understand how to break them, so I can be the one to make them unbreakable.
+Ready!!!</h5>

 ###